 Statements on slavery, George Washington, John Adams, Benjamin Franklin, Alexander Hamilton, James Madison

 "The Constitution of the United States: Is It Pro-Slavery or Anti-Slavery?," Frederick Douglass The Emancipation Proclamation, Abraham Lincoln

 Gettysburg Address, Abraham Lincoln

 13th Amendment to the Constitution

 "What Is Progress?"
 Woodrow Wilson

 Seneca Falls "Declaration of Sentiments and Resolutions," Elizabeth Cady Stanton

 14th Amendment to the Constitution

-15th Amendment to the Constitution

 "I Have a Dream," Martin Luther King Jr.